Cancer Biology, Immunology

 Boston Children's Hospital

-Dr. Alt is also Charles A. Janeway Professor of Pediatrics at Boston Children's Hospital, a professor of genetics at Harvard Medical School, and scientific director of the Immune Disease Institute at Harvard Medical School.
+Dr. Alt is also director of the Program in Cellular and Molecular Medicine at Boston Children's Hospital, Charles A. Janeway Professor of Pediatrics at Boston Children's Hospital, and professor of genetics at Harvard Medical School.

 Our genes are under constant surveillance for damage to their DNA.
 Errors in gene replication, environmental insults, and chromosome breaks, all can spell trouble for our genome.
 While cells are often quick to recognize and repair DNA damage, these repair systems sometimes break down, leaving the genome unstable and increasing the risk of cancer.